ghada49/Project-Phase-1/README.md

   But again, in principle, those are built in and no need to install them.
 Please, first, try to run the code without them and if does not work, download the missing library.

    HOW TO RUN THE CODE:

-To change directories, use the cd command.
-For example, if your file (containing the 3 python file server, client and database) is in C:\Users\YourUsername\Documents, type cd C:\Users\YourUsername\Documents.
-Run the server with python server.py, then open another Command Prompt window, navigate to the same directory, and run client.py.
-You can open multiple Command Prompt windows and repeat this process to run client.py for multiple clients.
+  - First make sure to create an environment using VS Code for the folder the (client.py and server.py exist)
+  - Run the database.py file in order to create the database (Boutique.db) if it is the first time and database still doesn't exist
+  -  Use the cd command to change directories.
+For example, if your file is in C:\Users\YourUsername\Documents do cd C:\Users\YourUsername\Documents
+  -  Then, run the server (python server.py)
+  -  Then open another command and do the same with the directories.
+Run client.py (you can open different commands to run multiple clients)

 When you first run the client code you will have 3 options :
 1. Register